The Brief

 The Results

 The virtual tours were very well received with much of the British and world press choosing to highlight the virtual tours.
 Emily Bell, writing in The Guardian says ‘there is a wonderful high-definition panoramic gallery of bits of the royal residences…’.
-The Queen herself commented on the clarity of the images and how much she liked them.
+Her Majesty Queen Elizabeth II herself commented on the clarity of the images and how much she liked them.

 Image © Press Association

-Eye Revolution’s Founder shaking hands with the Queen at Buckingham Palace.
+Eye Revolution’s Founder shaking hands with Queen Elizabeth II at Buckingham Palace.